PHILADELPHIA REFLECTIONS

 Germantown Before 1730

 Even today, printing businesses usually locate near their source of paper to reduce transportation costs.
-North Carolina is the present pulp paper source, before that it was Michigan.
+North Carolina is the present pulp paper source, several decades ago it was Michigan.
 In the Seventeenth and Eighteenth centuries, paper came from Germantown, so the printing and publishing industry centered here, too.
 When Pastorius was describing the new German settlement to prospective immigrants, he said, "Es ist nur Wald" -- it's just a forest.
 A forest near a source of abundant water.
-Some of the surly remarks of Benjamin Franklin about German immigrants may have grown out of his competition with Christoper Sower (Saur), the largest printer in America.
+Some of the surly remarks of Benjamin Franklin about German immigrants may have grown out of his competition with Christoper Sower (Saur), the largest printer in America, and located of course in Germantown.

 Where the Wissahickon crosses Germantown Avenue, a group of Rosicrucian hermits created a settlement, one of considerable musical and literary attainment.
-The leader was John Kelpius, and upon his death the group broke up, many of them going further west to the cloister at Ephrata.
-From 1683 to 1730 Germantown was small wooden houses and muddy roads, but here was nevertheless found the center of Germanic intellectual and religious ferment.
+The leader was John Kelpius, and upon his death the group broke up, many going further west to the cloister at Ephrata.
+From 1683 to 1730 Germantown was small wooden houses and muddy roads, but there was nevertheless to be found the center of Germanic intellectual and religious ferment.
 Several protestant denominations have their founding mother church on Germantown Avenue, Sower spread bibles and prayer books up and down the Appalachians, and even the hermits put a defining Germantown stamp on the sects which were to arrive after 1730.
-The hermits apparently invented the hex signs, which was carried westward by the later, more agrarian, German peasant immigration, passing through on the way to the deep topsoil of Lancaster County.
+The hermits apparently invented the hex signs, which were carried westward by a later, more agrarian, German peasant immigration, passing through on the way to the deep topsoil of Lancaster County.